$$π₯ Infrastructure Health Report

 Natural Language Examples:

-- “Run ‘df -h’ on web-server-01”
+“Run ‘df -h’ on web-server-01”

-- “Check disk space on all instances”
+“Check disk space on all instances”

-- “Restart nginx on the web servers”
+“Restart nginx on the web servers”

 Direct Command:

-@Ohlala SmartOps execute "<command>" on <instance-id>
+$$@Ohlala SmartOps execute "" on $$

 Safety Features:

-- Confirmation required for all SSM commands
+Confirmation required for all SSM commands

-- Commands run with limited privileges
+Commands run with limited privileges

-- Audit trail maintained
+Audit trail maintained

-- Output limited to 24,000 characters
+Output limited to 24,000 characters

 Response Format:

-🔨 Command Execution Request
+$$π¨ Command Execution Request

 Target: web-server-01 (i-0abc123def)